Continuous integration for Android projects

 job.
 All subsequent jobs will use the same executor, and the cache restoration steps are also the same.

-Emulator requires us to run on a machine image, so we specified android/android-machine
+Emulator must run on a machine image, so you specified android/android_machine

-executor, but I have found that the lack of resources causes slower build times.
-I recommend that you do some experimentation on your own to find the right size executor for your project.
+machines, but I recommend that you do some experimentation on your own to find the right size executor for your project.

-The next step is even shorter; we need just the android/start-emulator-and-run-tests
+The next step is even shorter; you need just the android/start_emulator_and_run_tests

 command.
 This command does exactly what it says: it starts the specified emulator and runs the tests.
-We pass in the test-command
+The test_command

-again as the parameter (it uses the android/run-tests
+is passed again as the parameter (it uses the android/run_tests

 is the fully qualified Android emulator system image.
-We currently bundle our Android machine images back to SDK version 23.
+Your Android machine images are currently bundled back to SDK version 23.
 You could install more by using the sdkmanager

 tool.